KasperNurminen/temperature-sensors/README.md

 - The instructions stated that the weather data is on the first span-element of the site.
 That was not true, and I had to use a class-attribute to fetch it.
 I do not know whether it changes over time, so I made a placeholder in case it breaks at some time.

 - The data is also fetched at max once a minute and otherwise cached for performance.

+- Currently the SECRET_KEY is in the repository.
+If this was a real application, this would of course be bad, but this way you can just clone & go without needing to set own secret keys.